-From these Preliminary Applications, selections will be made for the second phase: Semi-Finalist (Full Applicantions).
-Prior to submission of their Full Applications, Semi-Finalists will be invited to attend an optional Workshop.
-The purpose of the SCALEUP Workshop is for each Semi-Finalist to present their proposed project to potential investors, industry stakeholders, manufacturers, and other relevant potential Commercialization and Financial Partners (see more information on partnering in Sections II.A.1 and II.A.2).
-The SCALEUP Workshop is designed to facilitate partnering with the invited stakeholders.
-Semi-Finalists are not required to attend; however, all Semi-Finalists in attendance are required to make a non-confidential presentation on their proposed project.
-Separate rooms will be available for confidential presentations and discussions with potential Commercialization and Financial Partners.
-The Workshop is tentatively scheduled for Wednesday, May 20, 2020.
+From these Preliminary Applications, selections will be made for the second phase: Semi-Finalist (Full Applications).
+Prior to submission of their Full Applications, Semi-Finalists will be invited to attend the optional virtual Workshop Series.
+During the SCALEUP Workshop Series, each Semi-Finalist may present a brief elevator pitch to facilitate partnering with potential investors, industry stakeholders, manufacturers, and other relevant potential Commercialization and Financial Partners (see more information on partnering in Sections II.A.1 and II.A.2).
+ARPA-E anticipates multiple one-hour sessions organized by technology areas.
+Each Workshop will be recorded and made available following the live presentation.
+Semi-Finalists are encouraged but not required to participate.
+The virtual Workshop Series is tentatively scheduled for Monday, August 3, Tuesday, August 4, and Wednesday, August 5, 2020.

-Full Applications will be due 60 calendar days after the Workshop.
+Full Applications are due following the virtual Workshop Series.
 As part of the selection process, Finalists will be invited to participate in Oral Presentations to ARPA-E. Following Oral Presentations, ARPA-E will make selections for award negotiations.